 Students may enter the Professional phase of the PA Program as graduate students into the two-year master’s (M.S.P.A.S.) degree program.
 The term “professional phase” refers specifically to the full time 24 month training program during which the student trains to be a physician assistant.
-The professional phase consists of ten and one half months of didactic instruction followed by thirteen and one half months of clinical rotations.
+The professional phase consists of twelve months of didactic instruction followed by twelve months of clinical instruction.
 Upon completion of this phase, students will graduate with a Master’s Degree in Physician Assistant Studies and are eligible to take the Physician Assistant National Certifying Exam (PANCE) through the National Commission on Certification of Physician Assistants (NCCPA).
-This phase was awarded continued accreditation by the Accreditation Review Commission on Education for Physician Assistants, Inc. (ARC-PA) in 2010.
 The term “PA Program” refers only to the professional phase of the training at King’s College.

 P.O.
 Box 70958

 Applicants who have received a degree from King’s College are not required to apply through CASPA.
 They will, however, be considered in the same applicant pool with all graduate applicants.
 If there is seat availability, alumni can call the PA Program at 570-208-8086 to request a King’s Application.
 These applicants will be required to meet the same minimum criteria as the CASPA/graduate applicants but will be recognized in the initial scoring process.
 These applicants do not have to pay the CASPA application fee when applying to the King’s Physician Assistant Program.
 The deadline for these applicants is October 1st.
 Applications must be emailed to email@example.com

 A notice of seat availability and an application process will be posted on the Physician Assistant Program’s website.
 Applicants can call the PA Admissions Department at 570-208-8086 for further information and seat availability.